puppetlabs-toy-chest/puppetlabs-image_build/README.md

 ```

 Now lets build a Docker image.
 Note that you'll need docker available on
-your host to do so, along with the `docker_build` module installed.
+your host to do so, along with the `image_build` module installed.

 ```
 puppet docker build